Custom Content Support

 Creating User Waypoints from the User Waypoints Page

-If you know the geographic coordinates of the point you want to add then you can add it from the User Waypoints page in More > User Content.
+If you know the geographic coordinates of the point you want to add then you can add it from the User Waypoints page in More > Custom Content.
 Tap the Plus button in the top right of the page to open the New User Waypoint form.
 Enter the name (required), description (optional), and lat/long of the point.
 Acceptable formats for longtitude entry are shown below the form.
 Tap "Save" in the top right to save the point as a User Waypoint.
 The User Waypoints page also allows you to edit pre-existing User Waypoints by tapping the blue "i" next to a waypoint.
 You can view a single user waypoint on the Map without enabling the User Waypoint layer by tapping on a user waypoint in the User Waypoints page.

 Creating a Bulk User Waypoints File

 Two file formats are supported for user waypoint files: CSV and KML.
 CSV is a simple comma-separated format which can exported from Excel or Google Sheets, or can be created by hand.
 KML is an XML-based format that can be easily created from programs like Google Earth.

 Be at least 3 characters long including at least one letter.

 Be ALL CAPS.